cloudflare/cloudflare-docs/content/workers/platform/smart-placement.md

 Smart Placement is enabled on a per-Worker basis.
 Once enabled, fetch requests (also known as subrequests) from your Worker are analyzed regularly.
 The Smart Placement algorithm determines the optimal placement to minimize the round-trip time (RTT) between the Worker and the back-end service the Worker is communicating with.

-Smart Placement is only active for Workers that **make multiple roundtrips (two or more roundtrips)** to back-end infrastructure.
-If your Worker only does a single subrequest to your back-end infrastructure, Smart Placement will run the Worker at the data center closest to the user.
+Smart Placement is only active for Workers that **make more than one roundtrip** to back-end infrastructure.
+If your Worker does less than one subrequest on average, Smart Placement will run the Worker at the data center closest to the user.

 Smart Placement is a best-effort attempt.
 Smart Placement will not take action unless it is more performant than the default (which is running the Worker at the data center closest to the user).